 1 engage in determining whether Respondents' action was a religious practice or conduct motivated 2 by religious belief, this is a question of fact which must be determined at trial.
 3 The ALJ's determination that Respondent's actions were not a religious practice does not 4 comport with the facts of the case and cannot support summary judgment.
 The ALJ should 5 reconsider his determination that Meltebeke does not apply because there are facts in dispute that 6 support an alternative holding under Meltebeke.
 In the alternative, the ALJ should explain the 7 reasoning behind his determination that Respondents' actions were clearly and unambiguously 8 conduct motivated by religious belief and not a religious practice.
 That is, the ALJ should explain 9 why, in light of Respondents' explicit testimony calling their actions religious practice, the ALJ 10 determined that Respondent's actions were clearly and unambiguously not a religious practice.
 11 3.
 The ALJ's ruling on Hurley 's applicability is legally wrong and must be reconsidered.
 12 The ALJ wrongly concluded in his Order that: 13 Hurley is distinguishable because Respondents' provision of a wedding cake for 14 Complainants was not for a public event, but for a private event.
 Whatever message the cake conveyed was expressed only to Complainants and the persons they invited 15 to their wedding ceremony, not to the public at large.
 In addition, the forum notes that whether or not making a wedding cake may be expressive, the operation of 16 Respondents' bakery, including Respondents' decision not to offer services to a protected class of persons, is not.
-17 18 The ALJ's holding here demonstrates a fundamental misunderstanding of the law.
-In 19 Hurley, the issue before the court was whether a parade was "lacking the element of expression 20 for purposes of the First Amendment."
+17 Order, p.
+49. 18 The ALJ's holding here demonstrates a fundamental misunderstanding of the law.
+In 19 Hurley, the issue before the court was whether a parade was "lacking the element of expression 20 • 20 for purposes of the First Amendment."
 Hurley v.
 Irish-American Gay, 515 US 557, 567 (1995).
-21 In making that determination, the court considered the fact that the parade was a public event as 22 one factor in its determination that the parade was indeed an expressive association protected by 23 the First Amendment.
+21 for purposes of the First Amendment."
+Hurley v.
+Irish-American Gay , 515 US 557, 567 (1995).
+In making that determination, the court considered the fact that the parade was a public event as for purposes of the First Amendment."
+Hurley v.
+Irish-American Gay , 515 US 557, 567 (1995).
+In making that determination, the court considered the fact that the parade was a public event as one factor in its determination that the parade was indeed an expressive association protected by the First Amendment.
 The ALJ here has wrongly concluded from this analysis that only public events are given Constitutional protection.
 This is patently wrong.
-The Court did not hold that than it could force that soloist to sing a certain song at an open-air public event.
-The public versus private distinction drawn in Hurley was merely a fact relied upon by the court to determine whether the parade in question was expressive.
+The Court did not hold that